Philippine revolts against Spain: Almazan Revolt (January 1661)

 A part of the chain to the Malong Revolt was the Ilocos Revolt led by Don Pedro Almazan, illustrious and wealthy leader from San Nicolas, Laoag, Ilocos Norte.
 The letters sent by Don Andres Malong ("King of Pangasinan") narrating the defeat of the Spaniards in his area and urging other provinces to rise in arms failed to obtain any support among the natives.
 During the revolt, Don Pedro Almazan proclaimed himself "King of Ilocos", but was later captured and executed.
 He also had a son which the Ilocanos proclaimed their prince.

 Chinese Revolt of 1662

 Fearing an invasion of Chinese led by the famous pirate Koxinga, the garrisons around Manila were reinforced.
 An increasing anti-Chinese sentiment grew within much of the population.
 In the end, the invasion did not materialize, but many locals massacred hundreds of Chinese in the Manila area.

 Panay Revolt (1663)

-The Panay Revolt was a religious uprising in 1663 that involved Tapar, a native of the island of Panay, who wanted to establish a religious cult in the town of Oton.
+The Panay Revolt was a religious uprising in 1663 that involved Tapar, a native of the island of Panay, who wanted to establish a religious cult in the town of Oton, Iloilo.
 He attracted some followers with his stories about his frequent conversations with a demon.
 Tapar and his men were killed in a bloody skirmish against Spanish and colonial foot soldier troops and their corpses were impaled on stakes.